-With the cryptocurrency world growing at lightning speed, everyone is looking for altcoins to invest in.
+With the cryptocurrency world growing at lightning speed, everyone is looking to put investment in altcoin market.
 But, it’s no easy business.
 Analysing and evaluating a crypto’s value can prove to be quite tiresome especially with the absolutely new terminologies that the ecosystem brings with itself.
 It’s difficult, true.
 But it’s not impossible.
 As is the case with any industry, knowing some things better than others gives you the edge to know which investment to go forward with.

 For anyone participating in the altcoin ecosystem, in whatever way, it is imperative to be familiar with 4 concepts with respect to a coin/token.

-The total supply of a currency is the absolute total number of existent altcoins which are either currently circulating and/or will be released sometime in the future.
+The total supply of an altcoin is the absolute total number of existent altcoins which are either currently circulating and/or will be released sometime in the future.

 Some companies use the nomenclature of the fully distributed market cap to refer to the total supply.
 The total supply is inclusive of the circulating supply and the supply being held by investors, spectators, and the crowd involved in the ICO of the coin.